 IT'S YOUR PLANET - LOVE IT

 Nature Connection is an important part of our Human Development, critical to our personal health and also to the planet we live on.
-This Journey series, set up for various levels of Scouting, has them form connections with the environment so that wise choices can can be daily made for the betterment of the Earth and its inhabitants.
-Hands on fun activities is how we teach about Nature here at Camp Tonkawa, so come ready to have some fun.
+This Journey series, set up for various levels of Scouting, has Scouts form connections with the environment so that wise choices can be made daily for the betterment of the Earth and its inhabitants.
+We teach about Nature here at Camp Tonkawa with hands - on activities, so come ready to have some fun!

 This camp is designed around the Girl Scout Leadership requirements, but open to families who want to participate.
-Below is a brief summary of what each camp is about, call for more detail.
+If you have any questions, please contact us.

 Birds to butterflies.
 Explore the wonders of nature.

-Cost: $45 for all attendees – scouts, leaders, and parents.
+Cost: Weekend Camps $45 for all attendees – scouts, leaders, and parents.

+Times: Weekend Camps begin at 9:30 am on Saturday.
 Ends about 2:30 pm on Sunday.
 After lunch on Sunday we start the Take Action Projects.
-Each troop / family will need to pre-organize a Take Action Projects.
+Each troop / family will need to pre-organize a Take Action Project.
 We are here to help you with ideas, getting donations and completing it.

 Meals: We provide Saturday night dinner and Sunday morning breakfast.

 You bring your own lunches.
 Sunday lunch will allow you time to cook over a campfire.

 Note: Each Journey is at a different level for the Girl Scouts so if you are trying to earn a specific rank make sure you register for the Journey appropriate for you troop.